alouiseq/fun-js-exercises/docs/js.md

 **Q: Difference between document load event and document ready event?**

-A: Document ready: executes when HTML-Document is loaded and DOM is ready.
+A: Document ready: executes when the HTML document is loaded and DOM is ready.
 Document load: executes when complete page is fully loaded, including all frames, objects and images.

 **Q: What is the difference between == and ===?**